 Dysfunctional relations and relating.

-Below I share how a recent TV programme got me thinking.
-It shone a light even further on a very dysfunctional relating and relationships.
+Below I share how a recent TV programme got me thinking, that shone a light on dysfunctional relating and relationships.

 It’s an extreme example but these kind of things do happen to some woman therefore I feel it’s important to highlight this .

 The script of many relationships is so far off from reality that people don’t realise what they are stepping into.
-When people realise this, they may have no method to create a new set point.
-They may trot along in monotonous, unsatisfying and sometimes soul-destroying situation.
-A set point is the level you have expected things to be.
-Often this happens unconsciously.
+When people realise this, they may have no method to deal with it.
+Some trot along in monotonous, unsatisfying and sometimes soul-destroying situations.

 If you read my article on childhood, then this may become much clearer.